 This is a fast freeway and because of the fairly high tolls is a much lesser traveled road than some of the nearby public freeways.
-Note that as of May 12, 2014 Orange County has done away with all cash machines at all toll roads including the 73.
+Note that as of May 12, 2014 Orange County did away with all cash machines at all toll roads including the 73.
 You can use your Fastrak transponder to pass through the former toll plaza where the cost of each time you enter will be added to your Fastrak account.
 If you do not have a Fastrak account you must login to www.thetollroads.com within 5 days (used to be 48 hours) and pay your toll there, otherwise be subjected to fines.

 If you have a FasTrak transponder in your car you will save you a bit on the cost of the toll fare.